AndersJCodes/Deslicer/README.md

 Student: Anders Jacobson

-This project demonstrates various Vue 3 and TypeScript features as required for the course.
-Here's how each requirement was implemented:
+This project demonstrates various Vue 3 and TypeScript features as required for the course. below is how each requirement was implemented.

+to start the project simply run `npm install` to install the dependencies and then `npm run dev` to start the development server.

 ## Project summary